How It WorksOperator playbook

 If a vendor claims "AI on supplier replies," three diagnostic questions cut through marketing copy:

-1. "Does the system update the PO automatically, or does it just summarize the email?"
+1. "Does the system create reviewable PO updates, or does it just summarize the email?"
 Summarization without state application is a chatbot, not a control system.

 2. "Which channels does the parser cover — email, WhatsApp, EDI, web portals — and which is the default?"
-Email-only is a partial answer.
-Real coverage means all major channels.
+Email-only can be a partial answer.
+Real coverage should match your supplier mix.

 3. "What happens when the parser is wrong — how is the change reversed, and is the audit trail complete?"
 A system that applies changes silently with no audit is dangerous.
 A system that requires human review of every change is just adding work.
 The right answer is human-reviewable diff + low-confidence-routing + full reversibility.

-LineNow answers all three: the PO updates automatically with audit; coverage spans email + WhatsApp + EDI + web portals; changes are diff-reviewed with confidence scoring and full reversibility.
+LineNow answers all three: the PO receives structured updates with audit; coverage spans email, WhatsApp, EDI, and web-portal workflows; changes are diff-reviewed with confidence scoring and reversibility.

 The category statement

-LineNow is one of the first SMB-tier products to combine supplier-reply AI with native multi-channel sending (email, WhatsApp, EDI, supplier portal), team collaboration on supplier email threads, statistical replenishment, recipe / BOM costing, multi-vertical architecture, and embedded payments — all on a $50/month flat subscription.
+LineNow combines supplier-reply AI with native multi-channel sending (email, WhatsApp, EDI, supplier portal), team collaboration on supplier email threads, statistical replenishment, recipe / BOM costing, multi-vertical architecture, and embedded payments — all on a $100/month flat subscription.

-If you're evaluating procurement software in 2026 and the vendor can't credibly answer the three diagnostic questions above, you're looking at a tool that will be obsolete within 18 months.
-The category has moved.
+If you're evaluating procurement software in 2026 and the vendor can't credibly answer the three diagnostic questions above, you're looking at a tool that may still leave your team doing the inbox-to-PO reconciliation manually.
+The category is moving toward supplier replies becoming structured operational data by default.

 Related